Grant — one of the most visible boxing glove brands in the world, yet still — in 2017 — ridiculously hard to get your hands on.

 Despite the fact that the company seemingly refuses to embrace the modern way of doing business, the company has a prolific presence in the world of boxing.
 Watch any pro boxing fight and there’s probably a 70% chance that one of the fighters is wearing a pair of customized Grant boxing gloves.

-The list of fighters who use Grant gloves — to fight, for sparring, and during training — is prolific: Floyd Mayweather, Cannelo, GGG, Bernard Hopkins, Evander Holyfield and Julio Cesar Chavez Jr, to toss out a few names.
-There’s a hell of a lot more if you want to go digging.
+The list of fighters who use Grant gloves — to fight, for sparring, and during training — is prolific: Floyd Mayweather, Canelo, GGG, Bernard Hopkins, Evander Holyfield and Julio Cesar Chavez Jr, to toss out a few big names.
+There’s a hell of a lot more big name fighters boxing in Grant’s if you want to go looking.

 There’s a reason why the pro’s use Grant boxing gloves: because they are are a masterclass in craftsmanship and quality.
 Every stitch, every piece of leather, every lace is utter perfection.
 Perhaps the only other boxing company that rivals Grant in terms of craftsmanship is Winning, which are in fact cheaper (sometimes significantly so) than Grant.